Gakkel Ridge: History

+Geology

+The Gakkel Ridge is approximately 1800 km long and is the slowest known spreading ridge on earth, with a rate of less than one centimeter per year.
+It continues to the south and connects with the Knipovich Ridge.

-The Gakkel ridge is remarkable in that is not offset by any transform faults.
+The Gakkel ridge is not offset by any transform faults.
 The ridge does have segments with variable orientation and varying degrees of volcanism: the Western Volcanic Zone From the Lena trough (7° W, to 3° E longitude), the Sparsely Magmatic Zone (from 3° E to 29° E longitude), and the Eastern Magmatic Zone (from 29° E to 89°E).
 The gaps of volcanic activity imply very cold crust and mantle, probably related to the very low spreading rate, but it is not yet known why some parts of the ridge are more magmatic than others.
 Some earthquakes have been detected from the mantle, below the crust, which is very unusual for a mid-ocean ridge.
 It confirms that the mantle and crust of Gakkel ridge, like some segments of the Southwest Indian Ridge, are very cold.

+Hydrothermal Activity

+The Gakkel ridge features several confirmed and inferred hydrothermal fields, including Aurora (visually confirmed in 2014) and Lucky B (dredged in 2001).
+More sites have been inferred, but not confirmed due to difficulties with ice at higher latitudes.